vee-upatising/Lyric-Generation-GPT-2/README.md

 # Results

-The performance of GPT-2 is extremely impressive. <br/>
+The performance of GPT-2 is shockingly impressive.
+It even manages to rhyme at certain parts.<br/>

 ```
 So don't come and bring me home,